-- 2. Topically administered Schedule VI agents:

-- a.
-Alpha-adrenergic blocking agents;

-- b.
-Alpha-adrenergic agonists;

-- c.
-Anesthetic (including esters and amides);

-- d.
-Anti-allergy (including antihistamines and mast cell stabilizers);

-- e.
-Anti-fungal;

-- f.
-Anti-glaucoma (including carbonic anhydrase inhibitors and hyperosmotics);

-- g.
-Anti-infective (including antibiotics and antivirals);

-- h.
-Anti-inflammatory;

-- i.
-Cycloplegics and mydriatics;

-- j.
-Decongestants; and

-- k.
+- 2. Topically administered Schedule VI agents: - a.
+Alpha-adrenergic blocking agents; - b.
+Anesthetic (including esters and amides); - c.
+Anti-allergy (including antihistamines and mast cell stabilizers); - d.
+Anti-fungal; - e.
+Anti-glaucoma (including carbonic anhydrase inhibitors and hyperosmotics); - f.
+Anti-infective (including antibiotics and antivirals); - q.
+Anti-inflammatory: - h.
+Cycloplegics and mydriatics; - i.
+Decongestants; and - j.
+Immunosuppressive agents. - 3.
+Orally administered Schedule VI agents: - a.
+Aminocaproic acids (including antifibrinolytic agents); - b.
+Anti-allergy (including antihistamines and leukotriene inhibitors); - c.
+Anti-fungal; - d.
+Anti-glaucoma (including carbonic anhydrase inhibitors and hyperosmotics); - e.
+Anti-infective (including antibiotics and antivirals); - f.
+Anti-inflammatory (including steroidal and non-steroidal); - g.
+Decongestants; and - h.
 Immunosuppressive agents.

-- 3. Orally administered Schedule VI agents:

-- a.
-Aminocaproic acids (including antifibrinolytic agents);

-- b.
-Anti-allergy (including antihistamines and leukotriene inhibitors);

-- c.
-Anti-fungal;

-- d.
-Anti-glaucoma (including carbonic anhydrase inhibitors and hyperosmotics);

-- e.
-Anti-infective (including antibiotics and antivirals);

-- f.
-Anti-inflammatory (including steroidal and non-steroidal);

-- g.
-Decongestants; and

-- h.
-Immunosuppressive agents.

-Inquiries as to the certification of an optometrist to prescribe therapeutic pharmaceutical agents or requests for regulations may be made by checking the web site www.dhp.virginia.gov under "online license lookup" and checking for the occupation "TPA certified optometrist."
+Inquiries as to the certification of an optometrist to prescribe therapeutic pharmaceutical agents or requests for regulations may be made by checking the web site www.dhp.virginia.gov under "on-line license lookup" and checking for the occupation "TPA certified optometrist."
 After June 30, 2004, every person who is initially licensed to practice optometry in Virginia must meet the qualifications for a TPA-certified optometrist.

 In order to be valid, prescriptions must meet the criteria set forth in § 54.1-3303 of the Code of Virginia (attached).
-A prescription must be written in the context of a bona fide practitionerpatient relationship, for a medicinal or therapeutic purpose, and within the course of the professional practice of the prescriber.
+A prescription must be written in the context of a bona fide practitioner-patient relationship, for a medicinal or therapeutic purpose, and within the course of the professional practice of the prescriber.
 The elements that constitute a bona fide practitioner patient relationship are set forth in this statute.

-Section of 54.1-3303 from the Code of Virginia:
+from the Code of Virginia: